BACK TO TOP

 Read NOTES

 Behind her veil, a woman smiles back at the photographer.
 She wears lipstick and carries an elegant handbag.
 Behind her, a man regards the scene with apparent disapproval.
-The curators suspect that the woman is one of Scheuer’s traveling companions, who may have put on hijab in order to enter the Mosque.
+We suspect that the woman is one of Scheuer’s traveling companions, who may have put on hijab in order to enter the Mosque

 Read NOTES